 The Company may:

-establish one or more subsidiaries to receive, hold and manage some or all of the Settlement Quota and Income Shares or any other assets of the Company; and
+establish one or more subsidiaries to receive, hold and manage some or all of the Settlement Quota and Ordinary Shares or any other assets of the Company; and

-transfer to those subsidiaries some or all of the Settlement Quota and Income Shares or other assets identified in (a) above.
+transfer to those subsidiaries some or all of the Settlement Quota and Ordinary Shares or other assets identified in (a) above.

 Subsidiary to hold assets on trust for charitable purposes

-Any subsidiary established by the Company under sub-clause 5.1 must include within its constitution a clause declaring that the subsidiary will hold all of its Settlement Quota, Income Shares and all other assets of the subsidiary whether of a revenue or capital character and all accretions to those assets as Trustee for the charitable purposes of the Shareholder, such purposes to be promoted by the payment of dividends or other revenue or capital distributions by the subsidiary to the Company to be held by the Company subject to the Trust in clause 4 of this Constitution.
+Any subsidiary established by the Company under sub-clause 5.1 must include within its constitution a clause declaring that the subsidiary will hold all of its Settlement Quota, Ordinary Shares and all other assets of the subsidiary whether of a revenue or capital character and all accretions to those assets as Trustee for the charitable purposes of the Shareholder, such purposes to be promoted by the payment of dividends or other revenue or capital distributions by the subsidiary to the Company to be held by the Company subject to the Trust in clause 4 of this Constitution.

 Wholly owned and controlled